Easy Guide for Connecting VictoriaMetrics to a Grafana Data Source

 done

-Let the loop run for a few minutes, and you can stop it with Ctrl+C.
+Let the loop run for a few minutes, then stop it with Ctrl+C.

 Confirm Metrics Are Ingested